NHS Blood and Transplant - Transplantpath

 How we moved the market

-The result is a product that enables quick decision-making by simplifying the process of accepting or declining organ donations, being able to record media to support organ donation offers, and finding the right donor for recipients.
 Although in the early stages of launch, Transplant Path is already making a big impact, with even greater success to come.
-With 438 logins within the first 24 hours of launching live, it is clear that specialists within NHSBT are swiftly adopting and utilising the new technology.
+With over 1200 unique users since launch, and over 9000 images taken since launch, it is clear that specialists within NHSBT are swiftly adopting and utilising the new technology.

 We can transform your mobile products